elvind007/cloud-run-hackathon-python/README.md

 Cloud Bowl Sample - Python
 ---------------------------------
+Battle API

 To make changes, edit the `main.py` file.

+Added logic to the api, needs changes for better movement.
 It's recommended to run everything in a virtual environment.
 You can find a guide how to set this up [here](https://docs.python.org/3/library/venv.html)